-You should consider carefully the risks and uncertainties described below, which could materially affect our business, financial condition, results of operations and prospects.
+You should consider carefully the risks and uncertainties described below, together with all of the other information in this report, which could materially affect our business, financial condition, results of operations and prospects.
 The risks described below are not the only risks facing us.
 Risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially affect our business, financial condition, results of operations and prospects.